Defense Lawyer for Domestic Violence Charges – Houston, Texas

 - If a neighbor hears you arguing, police can press charges without proof.

 - When someone wants to get an upper hand for custody or alimony during a divorce.

 - When an angry spouse or partner falsely claims they were physically abused.

 - When police read a situation poorly and insist there is a victim.

 What Do they Gain from Falsely Accusing Domestic Violence?

-By obtaining a protective order after an alleged domestic violence incident, a spouse can prevent you from taking a part in the lives of your children or obtain access to your possessions.
+By obtaining a protective order after an alleged family assault incident, a spouse can prevent you from taking a part in the lives of your children or obtain access to your possessions.
 In child custody or spousal support arrangements, these allegations can put you in a difficult bargaining position.

 Other unwanted repercussions can result, such as restriction of your right to carry a firearm, freedom to enlist in the armed forces or even your ability to be involved in certain professions. not to mention the possibility of incarceration.